websight-io/docs/docs/docs/release-notes/websight-cms/index.md

 #### Admin tools
 - Fixed page reordering in the resource browser.
+- Fixed the broken order of pages after re-creating the content from JCR vault package in the _Package Manager_.
 - Fixed the missing icon for the _deny_ permission in the user manager.

 #### Dialogs